How to defuse unhelpful thoughts

 Next

-How to break a bad habit through the underlying motive
+How to replace a bad habit by understanding its underlying motive